 - Bake for 12 minutes

-- Take the brownie out of the oven and slam it on your kitchen counter (see Tips in the post above) and sprinkle sea salt on top (optional)
+- Take the brownie out of the oven and "slam" it on your kitchen counter gently and sprinkle sea salt on top (optional)

-- Bake for 9-10 more minutes (until a toothpick comes out clean after inserting in the middle)
+- Bake for 9-10 more minutes (or until the preferred doneness).

 - Cut the brownie into squares once it cools down.